JordaoMemoria/tvmazeapp/README.md

 # TV Maze

-This app was developed as a React Native challenge in order to get hired from Jobsity.
+This app was developed as a React Native challenge in order to show my skills.

 All the mandatory and bonus features was implemented (Face ID and Touch ID will work just on physical devices).